MFA (Writing for Performance)

 About the course

-Want to know more about this course?
-Stephen Sewell, Head of Writing for Performance explains.
+Read more about Stephen Sewell, Head of Writing for Performance, Course Leader.

 The duration of the Master of Fine Arts is 15 months and comprises six subjects with a total of 180 credit points, with a lead subject (60 credit points) which is the focal point.